-• ISO/RTO Credit Principles and Practices (AD21-6; AD20-6)
+• ISO/RTO Credit Principles and Practices (AD21-6)

 On November 4, 2020, the FERC issued a notice that staff will convene a February 25-26, 2021 technical conference to discuss principles and best practices for credit risk management in ISO/RTOs.
 The conference may address the following aspects of credit policy: ISO/RTO credit and risk management infrastructure; best practices and principles underlying capitalization requirements, financial security requirements, and unsecured credit allowances; the applicability of Know Your Customer ("KTC") protocols and other counterparty risk management tools; considerations for implementing FTR-specific credit policies, such as a mark-to-auction mechanism; and the relationship between credit policy and wholesale electric market design.
 Commissioners may participate in the technical conference.
-Individuals interested in participating as panelists should submit a self-nomination form by December 11, 2020 at: https://ferc.

-webex.com/ferc/onstage/g.php?MTID=e2b36f2a0411532188b8cd973144668ff.
 The conference will be open for the public to attend.
 Supplemental notice(s) will be issued prior to the technical conference with further details regarding the agenda and organization of the conference.

-Recall that, as previously reported, Energy Trading Institute104 requested that the FERC hold a technical conference and conduct a rulemaking to update the requirements adopted in Order 741105 and Section 35.47 of the FERC's regulations addressing credit and risk management in the markets operated by ISO/RTOs.
+Recall that, as previously reported, Energy Trading Institute requested that the FERC hold a technical conference and conduct a rulemaking to update the requirements adopted in Order 741 and Section 35.47 of the FERC's regulations addressing credit and risk management in the markets operated by ISO/RTOs.
 The FERC issued a notice of and received comments on ETI's request (AD20-6) in early 2020.
 The February technical conference is responsive to that request.
-Reporting on developments in this proceeding will continue under AD21-6 n future reports.
+Reporting on developments in this proceeding will continue under AD21-6 in future reports.